Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 NOTE: Each correct selection is worth one point.

-A. Add the name of the default branch to the on: push speci¬cation in the code scanning work­ow.
+A. Add the name of the default branch to the on: push specification in the code scanning work­ow.

-B. Add the name of the non-default branch to the on:push speci¬cation in the code scanning work­ow.
+B. Add the name of the non-default branch to the on:push specification in the code scanning work­ow.

 C. Delete the pull request, and then raise the request again from the default branch.